oudeismetis/missed-moment/README.md

 ## Project Status

-As of 06/11/2017, this project is in the "working prototype" phase of development.
+As of 07/28/2020 with "Raspbian GNU/Linux 10 (buster)" OS, this project is in the "working prototype" phase of development.
 It will work, but please be patient with any bugs you are certain to encounter and any holes you may find in this documentation.

 ## TODO